-Trim Tabs
+2.8 Trim Tabs

 The trim tabs are recessed into the hull on the transom.
 Switches are used to control the trim tabs.
-The switches are labeled to indicate the reaction of the bow of the boat.
-They control starboard and port up and down movements.
-Bow up and bow down will control the hull planning attitude, while port and starboard up and down provide control for the hull trim side to side.
+The switches are labeled and control bow up and down movements.
+They also control starboard and port up and down movements.
+Bow up and bow down will control the hull planing attitude, while port and starboard up and down provide control for the hull trim side to side.